imazen/resizer/Core/Plugins/Basic/sizelimiting_readme.md

 # SizeLimiting plugin

-(Installed by default in 3.0.5+)
-.
-For preventing abuse and limiting photo resolution.
+Installed by default.
 Prevents request that would result in an image over 3200x3200 (configure with `totalWidth/totalHeight`).

 You can also limit photo resolution with `imageWidth/imageHeight`.
 Originals will still be accessible unless you add a rewrite handler.